normai/purpleterms/docs/dev-doc.md

 <img src="./20210513o0925.nb-navigator-terminalbeep.png" align="center" width="417" height="128" alt="Variable terminalBeep expanded">

-This little panel can help to comprehend, how the NetBeans Navigator works, because it is so small, and one can easily trace in the code, what's there.
- Why does it show `innerHTML`, but not `outerHTML`?
+This little panel is nice
+ because it is so small, that one can completely trace the icon associations to the related lines in code, to see the Navigator working.
+Why does it show e.g. `innerHTML`, but `outerHTML` not?
 It just collects the identifiers it can find, and assigns them an icon.

+_Some details may have changed since this screenshot was taken._

 ### Legend <a name="id20210513o1145"></a>